NORDIC BLUE CARBON WORKSHOP - September

-This workpackage focuses on the effect on kelp farms on the marine benthic ecosystems, including questions like: will the kelp farm function as an “artificial” kelp forest?
+This workpackage focuses on the effect on kelp farms on the marine benthic ecosystems, including question like: will the kelp farm have a function as an “artificial” kelp forest.

 Animals were also collected in the Laminaria hyperborea kelp forests growing adjacent to the farm to see if the farmed kelp associated fauna was more similar to this species of kelp, growing just outside the farm, or if the farm has a kelp species specific fauna.
 Fauna traps were put out in the water masses as a control.
-Addittionally, fish were collected in both the farm, the natural kelp forests and in the water masses.
+In addition to fauna traps, fish were collected in both the farm, the natural kelp forests and in the water masses.
 Individual kelps from both the farm and the natural kelp forests were measured and weighed and epiphytic algae brought back to the lab.

-The new Blueye ROV has arrived and it has been given the name DORY!
-The name fits well with the new ROVs skills and visuals, as Dory is fast, energetic, curious, blue (and yellow?) and looking out for adventures, but also impulsive and short-minded never remembering where she has just been..
+The new Blueeye ROV has arrived and it has been given the name DORY!
+The name fits well with the ROVs skills and visuals as Dory is fast, energetic, curious, blue (and yellow?) and looking out for adventures, but also impulsive and short-minded never remembering where she has just been…

 KELPPROs ANNUAL MEETING